Ipomoea bolusiana Schinz

 Ipomoea angustisecta, Ipomoea mesenterioides, Ipomoea praetermissa, Ipomoea rubro-viridis, Ipomoea simplex

-Ipomoea bolusiana is a dwarf, perennial shrub, growing form a thick, tuberous rootstock up to 8 inches (20 cm) in diameter.
-It has one or several stems.
-They are erect or prostrate, hairless, slender and woody at the base.
-The leaves are narrow, widely spaced, green and up to 2.8 inches (7 cm) long.
-The flowers are funnel-shaped, borne near base of the stem, mauve or magenta-pink, darker in the centers and up to 2.8 inches (7 cm) long.
+Ipomoea bolusiana is a dwarf perennial shrub with a thick, tuberous rootstock, up to 8 inches (20 cm) in diameter, and one or several erect or prostrate stems.
+The stems are slender, hairless, woody at the base, and up to 10 feet (3 m) long.
+Leaves are green, widely spaced, narrow and up to 2.8 inches (7 cm) long.
+Flowers are borne near base of the stem, mauve or magenta-pink, darker in the centers, funnel-shaped, and up to 2.8 inches (7 cm) long.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 45 °F (+7.2 °C).